wlillisdev/hangman/README.md

 # Design
  - Ascii Art
-   - Ascii Banners were used both in the main game heading, And in the main game interface, it add a nice dimension to the the overall design as using python only can make a boring interface for the user
+   - Ascii Banners were used both in the main game heading, And in the main game interface, it adds a nice dimension to the the overall design as using python only can make a boring interface for the user

     ![Ascii Banner](images_readme/hangman_logo.png)

  - Color Palette
    - I imported colorama to python to add color to the design of the game, it helps improve user eperience and overall game play.
 Red was used to highlight any errors,invlaid inputs & lose banner.Green was used for correct guesses and win banner.
+This can be seen in the featuers section.

    - Yellow and Cyan colors were also used to improve the overall interface of the game design.

     ![Color Palette](images_readme/color_pallet.png)

-   - Hangman Visuals pictures also help animate the game and create an element of suspense
+   - Hangman Visuals pictures also help animate the game and create an element of suspense for the user and give a traditional element to the game.

     ![Hangman Visual](images_readme/hangman_visual.png)